Rasmus Windingstad

 Rasmus Windingstad (born 31 October 1993) is a Norwegian World Cup alpine ski racer.

+Sports career

 At the Junior World Championships in 2014, he won a bronze medal in the giant slalom, was seventh in the super combined, and ninth in the slalom.
 Windingstad made his World Cup debut in February 2014 in St. Moritz, but did not finish the first run.
 Over the next year, he competed in five more World Cup races, but did not finish any of them.
 He gained his first World Cup podium at Kranjska Gora in March 2019.

 Windingstad has competed at three World Championships, and placed thirteenth in the giant slalom and combined events in 2019.